 - A Ram Pump if you have a slow flowing water source

 Carrying the Water There in Jugs (Cheap, Slow, Tiring)

-If you don’t have the funds for a water pumps or it isn’t practical for your setting, you could opt for carrying the water up there manually.
+If you don’t have the funds for a water pump or it isn’t practical for your setting, you could opt for carrying the water up there manually.

 Fill a couple of jugs with water and carry it to your tank, empty it and return for more.
 You could make the process easier by using a vehicle to ferry the water there.

 If you get your water from a bowser, have it deliver the water straight to your elevated tanks to avoid the extra hassle.